MU-Data-Science/EVA/RNA-Sequencing/README.md

     **d.** Activate the snakemake environment inside the conda environment.

-        $ conda activate mamba-env [execute again if deactivated with the above export]
+        $ conda activate mamba-env [execute again if deactivated with the above export, not sure if needed]

         $ mamba activate snakemake